RooK-Computer/PHrawler/README.md

   - Double jumping
 - Fighting
 - Joystick/Gamepad-support
-- up to 16 player on one console
+- up to 16 players on one console
 - Settings menu
+- Start Menu
+- Player selection screen
+- More levels
+- Level selection screen

 ## Wishes for Upgrades
-- More levels
 - Using objects
 - Using "fire"-weapons
 - Character customizations